-LIS System Configuration: Client/Server or SaaS, Which is Best?
+LIS System Configuration: Client/Server or SaaS/Cloud, Which is Best?
 Why Not Make the Same Decision Google Made?

-If you’re considering different LIS configurations, you’re probably only considering Client/Server and Software-as-a-Service (SaaS) configurations.
+If you’re considering different LIS configurations, you’re probably considering Client/Server and Software-as-a-Service (SaaS)/Cloud configurations.
 Client/Server (C/S) systems have been the de facto configuration for many years, while SaaS solutions are becoming more popular as applications migrate to the cloud.
 But there’s another choice to consider: Edge Computing.
-Edge Computing is the choice that Google made.
+Edge Computing is the choice that Google, Amazon, eBay and other leading tech companies made.

 First, let’s step back and take a look at the three things you need your LIS to do regardless of configuration: